-Citizen and business input is viewed as essential The feedback provided will help the planning team fi-nalize the Hazard Mitiga-tion Plan update.
-During this meeting, highlights of the plan will be shared, and time will be provided for the public to ask ques-tions and provide feedwith the Pioneers off the District Ewing, 67-64.
+Citizen and business input is viewed as essential.
+The feedback provided will help the planning team finalize the Hazard Mitigation Plan update.
+During this meeting, highlights of the plan will be shared, and time will be provided for the public to ask questions and provide feedback.

 Following the meeting, the updated Hazard Mitigation Plan will be open for public comment through February 25 on the LENOWISCO website.
-Those with questions may contact Frank Kibler, career with 15 me Add in 13 p a whopping sev from junior forv Kidwell and a 2half flurry, and y recipe for a Thom upset victory over ily-favored Sparts

-LENOWISCO Senior Planner, at (276) 431-
+Those with questions may contact Frank Kibler, LENOWISCO Senior Planner, at (276) 431-0000 with the Pioneers off the District Ewing, 67-64.

-In a second l ing that will la the memory of the Walker faithfu point guard Ca torched the Spar game-high 32 po sophomore backc Cameron Grabes performance of
+In a second 1 ing that will la the memory of the Walker faithfu point guard Ca torched the Spar game-high 32 pc sophomore back Cameron Grabes gether the most i performance of career with 15 mc Add in 13 p

-It took quite for TW (4-5, 3-4) rhythm in the earmostly due to t plications on the side of the floor.
-Eli McCoy regula himself around t in the first 16 r play, securing 7 field goals in th half.
+Add in 13 p a whopping sev from junior forv Kidwell and a 2 half flurry, and y recipe for a Thom upset victory oven ily-favored Spart.
+It took quite i for TW (4-5, 3-4) rhythm in the est mostly due to t plications on the side of the floor.
+Eli MCOy regul himself around t in the first 16 r play, securing 7 field goals in th half.